-Do you have a kid who seems restless; always climbing on surfaces?
-It could be that you are afraid that this behaviour might be risky especially when they tend to climb on unsafe heights.
+It could be that you are afraid that this behavior might be risky especially when they tend to climb on unsafe heights.

 Probably, the child has already sustained bruises, scars and fractures when they fell of high heights.